DataHackerAsim/Clinical-Genomics-Variant-Annotation-Pipeline/README.md

 Ensembl VEP: Analyzes, annotates, and prioritizes genomic variants.

 Disclaimer: This repository is for academic simulation and educational purposes only.
-It is not intended for actual medical diagnosis or clinical use.
+It is not intended for actual medical diagnosis or clinical use